Sri Lanka itineraries: 4 incredible routes to explore the island

 Polonnaruwa: 1 day

-Next stop: Drive 90 minutes from Polonnaruwa to Sigirya.
+Next stop: Drive 90 minutes from Polonnaruwa to Sigiriya.

 Sigiriya: 1 day

-Sigiriya, meaning "lion's rock", is a must-see for its spectacular location and enigmatic history.
-Some travelers are content to see it from afar from Pidurangala (thus saving the US$30 entry fee) but it's worth visiting both rocks; Sigiriya at dawn and Pidurangala at sunset.
-In the afternoon take a 4WD safari to Minneriya National Park.
+Sigiriya, meaning "Lion's Rock," is a must-see for its spectacular location and enigmatic history.
+Some travelers are content to see it from afar from Pidurangala (thus saving the 35 US dollar entry fee), but it's worth visiting both rocks; Sigiriya at dawn and Pidurangala at sunset.
+In the afternoon, take a 4WD safari to Minneriya National Park.

-Next stop: Drive 45 minutes from Sigiriya to Damulla.
+Next stop: Drive 45 minutes from Sigiriya to Dambulla.

 Dambulla: 1 day

 The beautiful Buddhist cave murals of Dambulla are an artistic highlight of Sri Lanka.
-You can visit them as a half-day excursion from Sigiriya, or en route to Kandy, but be sure not to miss them.
-The actual caves require just an hour but you need to budget time to hike up to them.
+You can visit them as a half-day excursion from Sigiriya or en route to Kandy, but be sure not to miss them.
+The actual caves require just an hour, but budget time to hike up to them.
 Few people overnight in Dambulla itself.

 Next stop: Drive roughly 3 hours from Dambulla to Kandy.